Napalm: Korean War 1950–1953

-Vietnam War
+Vietnam War 1955–1975

 Napalm became an intrinsic element of US military action during the Vietnam War as forces made increasing use of it for its tactical and psychological effects.
 Reportedly about 388000 ST (388,000 short tons; 388000 ST) of US napalm bombs were dropped in the region between 1963 and 1973.
-The US Air Force and US Navy used napalm with great effect against all kinds of targets, such as troops, tanks, buildings, jungles, and even railroad tunnels.
+The US Air Force and Navy used napalm with great effect against all kinds of targets, such as troops, tanks, buildings, jungles, and even railroad tunnels.
 The effect was not always purely physical as its destructive effects and ability to spread uncontrolled had psychological effects on Vietnamese forces and civilians as well.

 Others

-During the Greek Civil War, after the capture of Mount Vitsi during Operation Pyrsos, the Hellenic Air Force bombed Mount Grammos – a stronghold for the opposing Democratic Army of Greece – with US-supplied napalm.
+During the Greek Civil War, after the capture of Mount Vitsi during Operation Pyrsos, the Hellenic Air Force bombed Mount Grammos — a stronghold for the opposing Democratic Army of Greece — with US-supplied napalm.

 The French Air Force regularly used napalm for close air support of ground operations in both the First Indochina War and the Algerian War.
 At first, the canisters were simply pushed out the cargo doors of transport planes, such as the Amiot AAC.1; later mostly B-26 bombers were used.

 Peruvian forces employed napalm throughout the 1960s against both communist insurgents and the Matsés indigenous group; four prominent Matsés villages were bombed during the Matsés massacre in 1964.

-From 1968–1978, Rhodesia produced a variant of napalm for use in the Rhodesian Bush War, nicknamed Frantan (short for "frangible tank").
+From 1968 to 1978, Rhodesia produced a variant of napalm for use in the Rhodesian Bush War, nicknamed Frantan (short for "frangible tank").
 Around the same time, its ally South Africa targeted guerrilla bases in Angola with napalm during the South African Border War.

 In 1974, Turkey used napalm in both phases of the invasion of Cyprus.
 In 2018, Turkey was accused of using napalm in Operation Olive Branch against Kurdish nationalist groups.

 Antipersonnel effects

+When used as a part of an incendiary weapon, napalm causes severe burns.
+One napalm firebomb released from a low-flying plane can damage an area of 2500 yd2.